 Other noteworthy sightings included a Bald Eagle, two Northern Pintails, three Ruddy Ducks, and three Purple Finches, among others.
 Click to see the full list.

 Fifteen volunteers participated in the count, canvassing a 15-mile-wide circle in Delaware County.
 They traveled by car and by foot, and some counted birds at their backyard feeders.
 Altogether, volunteers spent nearly 23 hours counting birds and traversed more than 150 miles!

 The National Audubon Society conducted the first Christmas Bird Count in 1900, making it the Western Hemisphere’s longest-running wildlife census and one of the world's greatest ongoing citizen-science efforts.
 Scientists use the data gathered to help track trends in bird populations and address conservation issues.

 To learn more about Christmas Bird Counts and learn the total results after they’ve been tallied later this winter, visit the National Audubon Society's CBC page.

 Chimney Swift tower

-The Friends of the Limberlost organization (Geneva, Ind.) has erected a Chimney Swift tower, thanks in part to materials donated by our chapter.
+The Friends of the Limberlost organization (Geneva, Ind.) is erecting a Chimney Swift tower, thanks in part to materials donated by our chapter.
 More details and photos will be coming soon!